About the breed

 Bathing a Chihuahua too often tends to "dry out" its coat and skin which flakes like dandruff.
 Bathing the Chihuahua is not necessary on any sort of regular basis, just regular grooming and brushing.
 Both the smooth coat, and long coat, need brushing and combing to remove excess hair and to assist in keeping the coat glossy and healthy.
 Regular grooming can and does lessen the need for constant bathing.

-LUXATING PATELLA is similar to a dislocating knee joint.
+- Luxating patella is similar to a dislocating knee joint.
 If and when the condition becomes extreme the knee can be operated on to fix the problem.
-It is a genetic fault that occurs in many breeds of dog, including the Chihuahua.

-SUGAR DROP can and does cause death if not acted on quickly.
+- Sugar drop can and does cause death if not acted on quickly.
 It is more common in the very tiny dog and occurs when exercising, or if the dog has not eaten properly.
-The little dog appears to "faint".
-When this happens honey should be rubbed on the roof of the mouth immediately and within seconds the dog will recover.
-However if not given honey or sugar the dog can die within ten minutes.

-OVERWEIGHT.
-Due to those large "begging" eyes most humans cannot resist giving tit bits and too many "treats"!
+- Overweight.
+Due to those large begging eyes most humans cannot resist giving tidbits and too many treats!
 The dog becomes very overweight and suffers heart problems, as with humans.

 Originally it was thought that a tribe called the Toltec Tribe who lived near Mexico City had a breed of dog called the Techichi, and it is believed the Chihuahua (named after the largest state in Mexico) is descended from these dogs.
 The Aztecs conquered the Toltec Tribes and we believe they adopted the small and mute Techichi dog which became highly prized.
 When Cortez took Mexico in 1520 the breed almost died out.
 Thankfully it did not.
 That is one theory.